afauroux/MagdaAndAntoineAndTheVan/posts/Canada - 3.md

 image: https://user-images.githubusercontent.com/20797902/183555149-324e9622-ecd8-4ca5-972b-c9e9f633ef90.jpg
 ---

 We spent almost 3 weeks in Vancouver waiting for the parts to arrive from Poland, as well as for the availability of the mechanic whom we found for the job.
 Antoine worked on his programming project with UNamur and we explored the city a bit more (we stayed at a campsite close to the center).
-When the car was finally done (or so we thought…), we jumped on the first ferry to Vancouver Island - a 500 km-long stretch of mountains and rainforest on the British Columbia southern coast.

 ![totems in Stanley Park, Vancouver](https://user-images.githubusercontent.com/20797902/183554836-8b5ac777-598a-444f-b665-e85fe4a0dafb.jpg)